Micronesia Federation. In March, severe drought was

 preserve the historically valuable remains.

-countryaah, New Zealand promised in September that the country would
+countryaah, the current population of Micronesia is 115,034.
+New Zealand promised in September that the country would

 invest the equivalent of US $ 5 million in renewable energy